btarg/TwitchVsMinecraft2/README.md

 # Codebase Rewrite
-This version is being re-written to work with Minecraft 1.15.2 and above, despite the main branch's weird name.
-Feel free to make pull requests, as this is an early access mod.
-A port to 1.14.4 is currently not in the works, however, one the mod is in a stable state it may be considered.
+This version is being re-written to work with Minecraft 1.15.2 and above.A port to 1.14.4 is currently not in the works, however, one the mod is in a stable state it may be considered.
 The 1.12.2 version of the mod will be discontinued shortly after the new version's release.

 # How it works
 This mod integrates [PircBotX](https://github.com/pircbotx/pircbotx), a Java IRC API.
 It uses PircBotX to connect to Twitch's IRC server and read a Twitch channel's chat.
 Every time a new chat message is recieved that isn't blacklisted and starts with the chosen prefix, it is added to a list.
 Every 30 seconds (this can be changed), a random message from the list is chosen, and if it's a valid command, e.g. "!creeper", the list of new chat messages will be cleared, the timer will restart and the command will be executed.
 A list of commands is available on the CurseForge page.